intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

 \subsubsection{Detecting the presence of multiple manifolds}

-In the context where the data may exhibit heterogeneous \texttt{id}s, we are facing two main challenges: (i) detect the actual presence of multiple manifolds in the data, and (ii) accurately estimate their \texttt{id}s.
-To tackle these problems, we start by applying the \code{twonn()} function to \texttt{GaussMix} with \texttt{method} equal to \texttt{"linfit"} and \texttt{"mle"}.
+In contexts where data may exhibit heterogeneous ID, we face two main challenges: (i) detect the actual presence of multiple manifolds in the data, and (ii) accurately estimate their IDs.
+To tackle these problems, we start by applying the \texttt{twonn()} function to GaussMix with \texttt{method} equal to \texttt{"linfit"} and \texttt{"mle"}.

 The estimates obtained with the different methods do not agree.
-Figure \ref{fig:lin_mix} raises concerns about the appropriateness of a model postulating the existence of a single, global manifold.
-In the top panel of Figure \ref{fig:lin_mix}, the data points are colored according to their generating mixture component.
-The sorted log-ratios present a non-linear pattern, where the slope values vary among the different mixture components \texttt{A}, \texttt{B}, and \texttt{C}.
+Figure\nobreakspace{}\ref{fig:lin_mix} raises concerns about the appropriateness of a model postulating the existence of a single, global manifold.
+In the top panel of Figure\nobreakspace{}\ref{fig:lin_mix}, the data points are colored according to their generating mixture component.
+The sorted log-ratios present a non-linear pattern, where the slope values vary across the different mixture components \texttt{A}, \texttt{B}, and \texttt{C}.

-Another empirical assessment can be given by the inspection of the evolution of the cumulative average distances between a point and its nearest neighbors.
-In other words, for each point \(x_i\) we consider the evolution of the ergodic mean of the sorted sequence of distances \(\left(r_{i,0},\ldots,r_{i,n}\right)\), given by \(r_i(j) = \sum_{j=1}^J r_{i,j}/j \:\:\forall i,j\).
-Figure \ref{fig:evolution} displays the contrast between the \texttt{HyperCube} (left panel -- exemplifying the homogeneous case) and \texttt{GaussMix} (right panel -- representing the heterogeneous case) datasets.
+We can get another empirical assessment by inspecting the evolution of the cumulative average distances between a point and its nearest neighbors.
+More formally, for each point \(x_i\) we consider the evolution of the ergodic mean of the sorted sequence of distances \(\left(r_{i,1},\ldots,r_{i,n}\right)\), given by \(r_i(j) = \sum_{k=1}^j r_{i,k}/k, \:\forall i,j\).
+Figure\nobreakspace{}\ref{fig:evolution} compares the Hypercube (left panel -- exemplifying the homogeneous case) and GaussMix (right panel -- representing the heterogeneous case) datasets.
 On the one hand, the left plot displays the ideal condition: there are no visible departures from the overall mean distance, which reassures us about the homogeneity assumption we made about the data.
 But, on the other hand, the right panel tells a different story.
 We immediately detect the different clusters in the data by focusing on their different starting values.
-The ergodic means remain approximately constant until the 500-th NNs, which corresponds to the size of each subgroup.
-The behavior of the cumulative means abruptly changes after the 500-th NN, negating the presence of a unique manifold.
-This type of plot provides an empirical but valuable overview of the structure between data points, highlighting the presence of clusters that may be reflecting the presence of multiple manifolds.
+The ergodic means remain approximately constant until the 500th NN, which corresponds to the size of each subgroup.
+The behavior of the cumulative means abruptly changes after the 500th NN, negating the presence of a unique manifold.
+This type of plot provides an empirical but valuable overview of the structure between data points, highlighting clusters that may reflect the existence of multiple manifolds.